 You will find more infographics at Statista

 I can’t imagine there’s many smartphone manufacturers that still make ones that have screens 3.5 inches or smaller.
 Then again, I prefer a phone I can hold in one hand, given my public transit usage (I’m sometimes forced to stand when the bus is crowded).
 My current smartphone, an aging Nexus 4, has a 4.7″ screen.

 Tablet activations have decreased slightly over 2014.
 Presumably reflecting that tablets aren’t something that’re replaced as often as phones?
 Or not as often as Apple, Samsung, etc., would like anyway.
 But barring specific needs, tablets just don’t require replacing as often as smartphones.
 They usually aren’t tied to contracts, aren’t as heavily used outside of homes as smartphones, and the average person’s tablet needs are fairly mundane instead of bleeding edge.
 Tablets seem to be treated by the public more like computers than phones, and the electronics industry’s already annoyed about the slowdown in desktop and laptop computer sales.

-Flickr Creative Commons photo by Yutaka Tsutano (CC BY)
+Flickr photo by Yutaka Tsutano (CC BY / cropped from original)